intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/core.md

 **Parameters:**

 * `outputDim`: The size of the output dimension.
 * `init`: Initialization method for the weights of the layer.
-Default is Xavier.You can also pass in corresponding string representations such as 'glorot_uniform'or 'normal', etc. for simple init methods in the factory method.
+Default is Xavier.You can also pass in corresponding string representations such as 'glorot_uniform' or 'normal', etc. for simple init methods in the factory method.
 * `activation`: Activation function to use.
 Default is null.You can also pass in corresponding string representations such as 'relu'or 'sigmoid', etc. for simple activations in the factory method.
 * `wRegularizer`: An instance of [Regularizer](https://bigdl-project.github.io/master/#APIGuide/Regularizers/), applied to the input weights matrices.
 Default is null.
 * `bRegularizer`: An instance of [Regularizer](https://bigdl-project.github.io/master/#APIGuide/Regularizers/), applied to the bias.
 Default is null.